Back to Blog

 Strategy #6: Tell a Compelling Story

 Humans are wired for stories.
+Research by cognitive scientist Jerome Bruner shows that stories are 22x more memorable than facts alone.
 A compelling narrative about your career journey is more memorable than a list of qualifications.

 Your story should answer: